holybiber/mentat-assistant/README.md

 Instead I have plans to implement XML schema validation to ensure the XML command definition files are well-formatted with all required attributes.

-With GitHub Actions these three commands are run on any push or pull request in the repository, see the [Github workflow](.github/workflows/main.yml)
+With GitHub Actions these four commands are run on any push or pull request in the repository, see the [Github workflow](.github/workflows/main.yml)